Recover Textile Systems: History

 Recover is a spin-off of Ferre Yarns (Hilaturas Ferre), a Spanish textile company based in Banyeres de Mariola, Spain.
 The Ferre family started its business in 1914 as a textile factory dedicated to the production of jute and other non-clothing textiles.
 After a period of raw material shortages due to the first and second world wars, in 1947 the company started recycling textile waste back into cotton yarns.

 In 2006, Ferre Yarns gave a name to its recycled product line: Recover.
-In the following years, the company started expanding its product lines by including cotton fiber blends to its portfolio, such as recycled cotton-recycled polyester (rPET) and recycled cotton-organic cotton.
+In the following years, the company started expanding its product lines by including cotton fiber blends in its portfolio, such as recycled cotton-recycled polyester (rPET) and recycled cotton-organic cotton.
 In 2014, Ferre Yarns launched its first Recover product lines with retailers such as H&M, Armani, Hugo Boss and Inditex.

 In December 2020, Ferre Yarns announced it sold its spin-off Recover to the American private equity fund STORY3 Capital.
 Ferre Yarns would focus on spinning, while the fiber business would be taken over by the newly created Recover Textile Systems, S.L.
 The Ferre family announced it would maintain a minority stake in Recover as Alfredo Ferre was named chief executive officer.

 In May 2021, Recover announced it opened a facility in Pakistan in partnership with Artistic Denim Mills (ADM).
 In May 2022, Recover unveiled its new facility in Dhaka, Bangladesh to boost its manufacturing capabilities and directly service the country's textile sector.
 Bangladesh is the world's second largest apparel exporter after China, and was deemed, therefore, an ideal location for expansion given the increasing demand for ‘sustainable’ materials.

 In June 2022, Goldman Sachs Group Inc.’s asset-management arm led a $100 million growth investment in the company.
 The investment, the company said, put it on track to increase its production and add 15 manufacturing facilities in seven geographies, including Vietnam.